 There are two main types of benchmarking, one is external, and one is internal.
 Each serves a purpose and although similar, they have different results.

 This is what most people think of when the term benchmarking is used.
 It compares your data with other organisations in your industry.
 There are several sources of this information available.
-The IRD has publicly available data for a limited number of industry classifications.
-We have it available in digital format.
+The two most extensive sources are University of Waikato and the IRD.